 A Unique Approach to Community Participation Through Sport

 The stage, starting line, VIP area and Global Relay offices are seen just prior to the start of the 2012 Global Relay Gastown Grand Prix.

 Global Relay’s involvement with this race is unique.
 Far beyond just writing a cheque, we made the strategic decision to not only fund, but also manage the event.

 The men's starting line at the 2012 Global Relay Gastown Grand Prix.
 Over 150 professional cyclists competed!
 Photo credit: Greg Descantes

 It truly is exhilarating to witness a pack of top cyclists blazing around the circuit at speeds of up to 60km/h.
-There is an incredible energy to bicycle racing that can only be experienced at a live event — and with the record crowds and perfect weather on our race day, the night was truly electric.
+There is an incredible energy to bicycle racing that can only be experienced at a live event — and with the record crowds and perfect weather on both of our race days so far, the nights have been nothing short of electric.

-The attendance, media coverage and athleticism displayed at the 2012 Global Relay Gastown Grand Prix surpassed everyone’s expectations - 35,000 spectators, thousands of live streaming viewers, and well wishes, tourists and athletes from around the world.
+The attendance, media coverage and athleticism displayed at the both the 2012 and 2013 editions of the Global Relay Gastown Grand Prix surpassed everyone’s expectations - 35,000 spectators, thousands of live streaming viewers, and well wishes, tourists and athletes from around the world.